AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md

 2. Click **Buckets**, and then click the name of the target bucket.

-3. Choose **Transmission** \> **Domain Names**.

-4. In the list of domain names, click **Not Configured** in the **Alibaba Cloud CDN** column corresponding to the domain name that is to be bound.
+3. In the list of domain names, click **Not Configured** in the **Alibaba Cloud CDN** column corresponding to the domain name that is to be bound.
 The CDN console appears.

-5. In the left-side navigation pane, click Domain Names.
+4. In the left-side navigation pane, click Domain Names.
 On the Domain Names page, click Add Domain Name.
 In the Add Domain Name dialog box, configure parameters listed in the following table.

     ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5767549951/p32707.png)